stevelloyd/32views-site/_src/posts/2020-01-28--0-getting-started.md

 ### Which model of Pi?

-Currently the latest Pi is the 4 model B availabile with 1/2/4GB of RAM.
-Ideally, the 2 or 4GB model of this is perfect for these projects.
-Alternatively the earlier 3 B+.
+Currently the latest Pi is the 4 model B availabile with 2 or GB of RAM.
+Either of these is perfect for these projects.
+Alternatively the earlier 3 B+ model is fine, with a loss in speed over the new model.
 The Pi Zero models *can* run Racket, but are best suited when you come to embed some intelligence in a finished project rather than for learning and development.

 For a Pi 4 model B, it's worth also adding a heatsink for the processor; but bear in mind that we want to wire up our Pi to the external world so heatsink cases which restrict access to the GPIO[^GPIO] aren't so useful.